PerMalmberg/du-yfs/Manual.md

 You may also increase the margin on the waypoints to allow a bit more wiggle room during travel, this may be especially useful on waypoints towards which the acceleration/speed is high or the path is diagonal relative to the gravity vector.
 Alternatively, you can set a maximum speed to reduce acceleration duration and speed.

-### Non gravity-aligned atmospheric accent/decent and angled flight paths
+### A note on non gravity-aligned atmospheric accent/decent and angled flight paths

 While it is possible to make routes that are not gravity aligned work, they may be somewhat unreliable.
 These are the main reasons: